Adjunct Assistant Professor

 Department of Literature

-I am a philologist and cultural historian of ancient Greece, with a specific interest in drama, performance and reception.
-Currently a scholar-in-residence at American University, I am preparing a book that will shed a new light on objects staged in Greek tragedy by combining affect and cognitive theory, object studies, and a historical investigation into the 'life' of these objects on and off-stage.
-I have taught Greek, Latin and French languages, literatures and civilizations, in a variety of institutions (Lyon and Paris, France; Exeter, UK, among others).
+I am a philologist and cultural historian of ancient Greece, with a specific interest in drama, performance studies and objects as meaningful anchors for an interdisciplinary approach to Greek drama.
+I am preparing a book that will shed a new light on objects staged in Greek tragedy by combining cognitive theory and things studies, and a historical investigation into the 'life' of these objects on and off-stage.
 I taught on "Helen of Troy, from Homer's Iliad to Hollywood movies" in Spring 2017.
-I will teach on "Women in Classical Antiquity" in Spring 2018 (History department).

 Former fellow at Harvard's Center for Hellenic Studies (postdoc); PhD Classics, Université Lyon 3;